pelleum/pelleum-api/README.md

 - `make push`: pushes image to Docker Hub
 - `make format`: formats the code using [black](https://black.readthedocs.io/en/stable/) and sorts imports using [isort](https://pycqa.github.io/isort/).
 Running this target is necessary for continuous integration.
 - `make test`: starts continuous integration, which includes running all unit tests
+- `make migration`: see "Migrating Database Schemas" section
+- `make migrate`: migrates a schema to a target database

 ## Testing